binel/PTS/Design.md

 - ToStatus (INTEGER) (NOT NULL) - foreign key to the status table for the ending status
 - At (INTEGER) (NOT NULL) - unix timestamp for when the transition happened.

-*relationships*
-stores the possible relationship types

-Columns:
-- id (INTEGER) (PRIMARY KEY)
-- NameFrom (TEXT) - the name of the relationship on the "from" ticket
-- NameTo (TEXT) - the name of the relationship on the "to" ticket

-Contents:
-- 0 | Blocks | Is Blocked By

-*relationship_mapping*
-stores what mappings a ticket has with other tickets

-Columns:
-- id (INTEGER) (PRIMARY KEY)
-- RelationshipKey (INTEGER) (NOT NULL) - foreign key to relationships table
-- FromTicketKey (INTEGER) (NOT NULL) - foreign key to the tickets table
-- ToTicketKey (INTEGER) (NOT NULL) - foreign key to the tickets table
-- CreatedAt (INTEGER) (NOT NULL) - unix timestamp

 *projects*
 stores the different projects in the system.
 A project is like a super-ticket - it contains other tickets.
 All the tickets need to be done for a project to be complete.
 Projects can have a status in the same way a ticket can.

 Columns:
 - id (INTEGER) (PRIMARY KEY)
-- Identifier (TEXT) (NOT NULL)
 - Title (TEXT) (NOT NULL)
 - Description (TEXT)
 - Priority (INTEGER) (NOT NULL)